 The image template is used both to locate the checkboxes and also to assign identifiers in a second step.

 Start by opening a scanned page in either German or Italian.
 Since we determined in advance that the three German templates have the same visual area around the checkboxes, it doesn’t matter which variation you’re going to open.
-We opened the Italian version first.
+We start with the Italian version first for simplicity.

 After opening the template you should rotate the page so that the checkboxes become square and straight.
 To aid in rotation, you can drag a guide from the vertical and horizontal ruler and position it next to the checkboxes.
 Then use the rotate tool and align all the vertical edges to it.